owid/sdg-tracker.org/pages/cities.md

         <div class="col-md">
             <span>SDG Indicator 11.5.2</span>
             <h3>Economic losses from natural disasters</h3>
-            <p><strong>Definition:</strong> Indicator 11.5.2 is the <i><q>direct economic loss in relation to global GDP, damage to critical infrastructure and number of disruptions to basic services, attributed to disasters</q></i>.<p>Direct economic losses from disasters are given at global and national levels in relative terms as a percentage of gross domestic product (GDP), and absolute terms of US$ per year.<p>Direct economic losses measures the monetary value of total or partial destruction of physical assets existing in the affected area from natural disasters.</p>
+            <p><strong>Definition:</strong> Indicator 11.5.2 is the <q>direct economic loss in relation to global GDP, damage to critical infrastructure and number of disruptions to basic services, attributed to disasters</q>.<p>Direct economic losses from disasters are given at global and national levels in relative terms as a percentage of gross domestic product (GDP), and absolute terms of US$ per year.<p>Direct economic losses measures the monetary value of total or partial destruction of physical assets existing in the affected area from natural disasters.</p>
-            <p><strong>Goal:</strong> <i><q>By 2030, substantially decrease the direct economic losses relative to global gross domestic product caused by disasters, including water-related disasters, with a focus on protecting the poor and people in vulnerable situations</q></i>.</p>
+            <p><strong>Goal:</strong> <q>By 2030, substantially decrease the direct economic losses relative to global gross domestic product caused by disasters, including water-related disasters, with a focus on protecting the poor and people in vulnerable situations</q>.</p>
            <p><strong>More research:</strong> Further data and research on this topic can be found at the <i>Our World in Data</i> on <a href="https://ourworldindata.org/natural-catastrophes">Natural Catastrophes</a>.</p>
         </div>
         <div class="col-md">